beep-projects/SystaPi/README.md

 <img src="resources/systapidashboard.jpg" alt="SystaPi Dashboard" style="width:45%;"/> <img src="resources/rawData_react_html.jpg" alt="rawData_react_html" style="width:45%;"/>
 **Note:** The communication protocol is not publicly available!
 Everything here is based on [reverse engineering](resources/protocols.md) and will only work for systems that are used by contributors. **Please contribute information from your system!**

-To support you in reverse engineering, the server has a rudimentary [logging](#enablelogging) functionality integrated. [systapidashboard](#systapidashboard) gives you an overview of the known values received in the last 24h and has buttons to start/stop the logging and to download all log files as zip, for easy logfile handling.
+To support you in reverse engineering, the server has a rudimentary [logging](#enablelogging) functionality integrated. [dashboard](#dashboard) gives you an overview of the known values received in the last 24h and has buttons to start/stop the logging and to download all log files as zip, for easy logfile handling.
 You can also use [monitorrawdata](#monitorrawdata) to monitor the data sent by **SystaPi** and contribute new fields that you can identify with your system (see also [monitorrawdata](#monitorrawdata)).
 These pages are created using [React](https://reactjs.org/), so you also can use them as starting point for creating your own dashboard.

 If you want to report new fields, simply open a new issue or discussion.